Game design program vision

 The landscape of software tools used in the game industry is constantly evolving.
 The following are the leading tools used in game studios today.

 Used to make playable games.
 This is the professional game engine used by a majority of game developers.
-Beginners can use to create simple games with minimal code.
+Beginners can use it to create simple games with minimal code.
 Experts can use to create AAA titles as part of large teams.
-Unity allows you to write the game once and output to all major platforms including PC, Xbox, Playstation, Switch, iOS, Android, etc.
+Unreal allows you to write the game once and output to all major platforms including PC, Xbox, Playstation, Switch, iOS, Android, etc.

-- Unity Tutorials (learn the program)
+- Unreal Online Learning (learn the program)

 Tool suite used by professionals to create game visuals.
 These include 2D assets, UI elements, sketches, logos, etc. Most used programs are: